J535D165/recordlinkage/docs/index.rst

 	notebooks/performance.ipynb

 :doc:`notebooks/classifiers`
-	The full API reference of the `Record Linkage Toolkit` package is found here.
+	The full API reference of the Python Record Linkage Toolkit package is found here.

 :doc:`notebooks/advanced_indexing`
 	Are the built-in indexing algorithms not sufficient?
 Build your own!